El Uruguay a través de un siglo.

 Under the Bridge

 In 1993, I moved to Groningen and rented a small apartment in Kraaienest, Lewenborg, a multicultural neighbourhood on the outskirts of town.
-Bus line 3 brought you there from the central station, which featured a statue of a horse named ‘Peerd from Ome Loeks’ and was opposite a hideous construct named Groninger Museum, designed by a famous architect, so art lovers may have a different opinion.
+Bus line 3 brought you there from the central station, which featured a statue of a horse named ‘Peerd from Ome Loeks’ and was opposite a colourful construct named Groninger Museum, designed by a famous architect.
+Also making up the local skyline were office buildings of the national telecom provider KPN.
 As for the central station, I was there often, as the train was my way of getting somewhere else.
-Once, I witnessed a remarkable scene of a dove challenging a bus by not flying away when it was about to ride over it.
-I saw and heard the dove get flattened with a plash.
-Doves are pretty stupid, my father explained.
+There, I once witnessed a dove challenging a bus by not flying or walking away as the bus was about to run over it.
+I saw and heard the dove get flattened with a juicy plash.
+Doves are pretty dumb, my father explained.
 Their nests consist of a few loose twigs that can barely hold the eggs.
+A little bit of wind, and the eggs or chicks fall on the ground.
+Despite all that, there are plenty of doves.

 The Lewenborg quarter featured apartment blocks mixed with family homes.
 When telling my colleagues at work that I lived there, they felt sorry for me.
 ‘You live in Lewenborg.
 Oh… poor thing.’
 It was not particularly upscale, indeed.
 Lewenborg had a questionable reputation, but that was grossly exaggerated.
 Those who didn’t live there didn’t know what life was like there.
 I had lived there for four years and never felt unsafe.
 Yet, if you look for ‘Kraaienest Groningen’ in a search engine, you may find that someone died there in 2014 as a result of a violent incident of a rather particular nature.
 There was drug dealing going on in the area, or so I had heard.
 I often wandered around, but never noticed it, probably because I didn’t know where to go.
 Likely, it was inside a home, and not on the street.